Pancho Villa: Aftermath of his death

 Villa was buried the day after his assassination in the city cemetery of Parral, Chihuahua, rather than in Chihuahua city, where he had built a mausoleum.
 Villa's skull was stolen from his grave in 1926.
 According to local folklore, an American treasure hunter, Emil Holmdahl, beheaded him to sell his skull to an eccentric millionaire who collected the heads of historic figures.
-The skull is rumored to be in the possession of Yale University's Skull and Bones Society.
+The skull is rumored to be in the possession of Yale University's Skull and Bones Society, a claim they deny.
 His remains were reburied in the Monument to the Revolution in Mexico City in 1976.
 The Francisco Villa Museum is a museum dedicated to Villa located at the site of his assassination in Parral.

 Villa's purported death mask was hidden at the Radford School in El Paso, Texas until the 1980s, when it was sent to the Historical Museum of the Mexican Revolution in Chihuahua.
 Other museums have ceramic and bronze representations that do not match this mask.

-In historical memory

-Villa has relatively few sites in Mexico named for him.
-In Mexico City, there is a Metro División del Norte station, in an oblique honoring of Villa via the name of his revolutionary army.